Clever/loofah/README.md

 ```

 ## Defaults
-Loofah provides a default configuration for each of its functions (except bad_vals which should only be called with application specific values).
-These defaults are defined in the `'Scrubbers'` class.
+Loofah provides a default list of keywords for each of its functions (except bad_vals which should only be called with application specific values).
 You can call using the default configuration by providing no arguments.

 ```
 Scrubbers.bad_keys() object